User guide

 4. Download And Clean Up

-A completed run can return enhanced data, a portable HDF5 copy, a PDF report, a preview image, an interactive preview, a machine-readable result summary, and supporting metrics.
+A completed run can return processed review data, a portable HDF5 copy, a PDF report, a preview image, an interactive preview, a machine-readable result summary, and supporting metrics.
+TDMS, MiniSEED, SAC, and SEG-Y uploads are evaluated as loaded trace arrays and returned as array/HDF5 review outputs rather than as native file-format rewrites or full survey interpretation deliverables.
 Download what you need for review, then use Delete to remove the result files from the demo server.

 This demo does not grant permission to publish, redistribute, commercialize, or operationally use processed outputs.
 For those uses, contact JAWD AS at jawdas@jawdas.com.